Committee Co-Chair, Social Media Subcommittee Chair

 I am currently a Lecturer in the Health Management & Informatics Department at the University of Central Florida in Orlando, FL, primarily teaching undergraduates in health services administration or pre-clinical majors.
 My research interests are in healthcare in conflict-affected/fragile settings, women in global health, and uses of health information technology in global settings.
 Outside of global health, I enjoy traveling, cooking, and reading, even though I’m starting to be convinced I’ll never finish that stack of books on my nightstand.

-Social Media Manager in Training, Contributor
+Social Media Manager, Contributor

 I am a 26-year-old Texas girl that enjoys the sunny outdoors, traveling all over the globe and curling up to a good mystery book.
 I have recently become a new epidemiologist for one of the local health departments in central Texas.
 My interests in public health range from infectious diseases (I have a background in Microbiology) and global health to mental health and freshwater sustainability.
 I am very excited to be a part of APHA and contribute to the International Health Section with health promotion through social media.

-Social Media Manager in Training, Contributor
+Assistant Social Media Manager, Contributor